thrushlang/thrushc/README.md

 # ¿How it works?

 Currently, the only backend available for the thrush compiler to compile is the current LLVM, using the LLVM-C API.
-The process consists of three parts:

-1. Compilation by thrushc to LLVM bitcode (*.bc).
-2. Optimization by the LLVM optimization tool (opt & llvm-lto).
-3. Final compilation by clang to the target.
+By default the compiler has the LLVM-C API fully embedded, in addition to multiple linkers; Avoiding any direct external dependencies.

+The code generation is in 3 phases.

+- Intermediate Code Generation (``LLVM IR``).
+- Emit object files (``.o``).
+- Linking.

 In summary: